drive/aurelia-widgets/README.md

 ### Text Display
 This is intended to be a limited text area, which will then add a tooltip to show the full text.
 It works best when `white-space` is set to `nowrap` on the `.text-display` class.

+### Toggle Button
+This is a switch, with a checkbox underneath (hence "checked" as an attribute).
+Bindable attributes are:
+- on-text : When the switch is "checked" this text will be displayed
+- off-text : When the switch is "unchecked" this text will be displayed
+- width : the width of the toggle in pixels (should be an integer), default is null which should be 'auto' but doesn't work as well as it should
+- checked : whether the switch is "checked"

 #### Known Issues: